LalitSandeep/Data-Science-Solution/README.md

+I have worked on building a classification model which predicts the state(successfull/unsuccessfull) of the project from the kick-starters dataset.
+A sample of the kick starters dataset is provided in the repository as data_sample.csv

 The initial part of the problem which includes data visualization, selection of model, finding accuracy etc. is in the Initial_Model Python Notebook.
 This Notebook creates a classification model which is stored as saved_model.sav .